puffyCid/artemis-api/artemis-docs/docs/Intro/Collections/output.md

 # Output Formats

 Artemis supports three (3) types of output formats:
-[jsonl](https://jsonlines.org/), json or csv.
+[jsonl](https://jsonlines.org/), json, or csv.
 All formats will output the results using a random uuid for the filename such as 68330d32-c35e-4d43-8655-1cb5e9d90b83.json